Adityaask987/pehmeira/replit.md

 - Implemented complete onboarding flow with gender and body type selection
 - Created occasion-based browsing and style recommendations
 - Built product catalog with filtering and sorting
-- Added wishlist functionality for styles and products
+- Added wishlist functionality for styles and products with database persistence
 - Configured black, white, and gold color scheme with Playfair Display, Montserrat, and Inter fonts

 ## Tech Stack